linaro-its/sd-webhook-framework/WSGI.md

 To have the framework running in the background, use `sudo docker-compose up -d`.

+## Debugging

+VS Code has excellent support for debugging code running inside containers and this is the recommended tool.
+However, WSGI is automatically started when using the container approach, which can make debugging tricky.
+To avoid that complexity, it is suggested that VS Code is used to run the framework as a Flask application, which listens on a different port (5000) by default, allowing it to be run at the same time.
+All that needs to change is the webhook endpoint in Service Desk/Jira and then restart Service Desk because it "holds onto" the old endpoint details.

+If the container is running on a separate computer, see <https://code.visualstudio.com/docs/remote/containers-advanced#_developing-inside-a-container-on-a-remote-docker-host>.
+After configuring VS Code appropriately, it will be possible to connect to the running container and then, from there, launch the Flask debugging process.

 ## Notes

 * The expectation is that this is all running on the same server as Service Desk and therefore Service Desk/Jira can use `http://localhost:8000`.
 If that isn't the case, there will be a need to use a web server like Apache or nginx to proxy to the container since it is likely that SSL would be required to encrypt communications between Service Desk and the framework.

+  * The exception is if Service Desk is being run in a container, in which case the application can use `http://sd_webhook:8000` as the URL.

 * If any of the handlers need to send email (rather than post comments to the issue), there is shared code to simplify this but some additional work is required: